nuxt-community/ackee-module/docs/content/en/index.md

 ## Configuration

-You can configure `nuxt-ackee` with the `ackee` property in your `nuxt.config.js` or directly when registering the module in the `buildModules` array by using the array syntax.
+You can configure `@nuxtjs/ackee` with the `ackee` property in your `nuxt.config.js` or directly when registering the module in the `buildModules` array by using the array syntax.

 <code-group>
   <code-block label="ackee key" active>